Pulitzer Prize Fiction Winner

 Historical Context & Significance

-Often cited by critics as the most "technically perfect" American war novel, focusing on the "management" of war rather than just the combat.
+Critics often cite it as the most technically perfect American war novel, focusing on the management of war rather than just the combat.